Large and Deep Factor Models: Parametric SDFs, Kernels, and Neural Networks

-\end{definition} The Portfolio Kernel operates in the space of market states.
-For any two such states, it computes a kernel-based similarity measure, $\bK(Y;\tilde Y).$ An extremely useful property of this similarity measure is that it is also a portfolio return: It weights returns $R$ comparing them with returns $\tilde R$ in some other market state (e.g., from previous time periods).
+The Portfolio Kernel operates on market states and produces a kernel-based similarity measure $\bK(Y;\tilde Y)$.
+Importantly, this similarity measure is itself a portfolio return, as it aggregates asset returns using weights determined by the similarity of characteristics across market states.